Holinic-Tech/holinic-webflow/webflow-translation-system/README.md

 # Webflow Translation System

-A simplified translation system for Webflow pages using the Data API v2.
-This system translates existing pages that you've manually created in language-specific folders.
+A comprehensive system for translating Webflow pages to different languages using the Webflow API v2 and OpenAI GPT-4.
+Now with full locale support for automatic translation to German and other languages.

 ## Features

-- 🌍 Translate Webflow pages to 6 languages (German, French, Spanish, Italian, Portuguese, Dutch)
+- 🌍 Automatic translation to multiple languages (German fully configured)
-- ✅ Preserves page layout and design
+- ✅ Handles large pages with progressive batch processing
-- 🔄 Uses Webflow Data API for reliable content updates
+- 🔄 Uses Webflow API v2 with locale support
-- 📝 Three access methods: CLI, Web UI, API
+- 📝 Multiple access methods: CLI scripts, Web UI, API
 - 🚀 Automatic page publishing after translation
-- 🧪 Mock mode for testing without API keys
+- 💾 Progress saving and resume capability
+- 🔧 Specific translation rules (currency conversion, brand names, etc.)

 ## How It Works

-1. **You manually create** pages in language folders (/de, /es, /fr, etc.)
-2. **The system fetches** page content using Webflow's Data API
+1. **Fetches page content** using Webflow's DOM API
+2. **Identifies text nodes** that need translation
-3. **Text is translated** using OpenAI GPT-4
+3. **Translates in batches** using OpenAI GPT-4
-4. **Content is updated** back to Webflow via Data API
-5. **Page is published** automatically
+4. **Applies translations** to the specific locale
+5. **Publishes automatically** to make translations live

 ## Quick Start